logo

 Navigation:

-Private fostering arrangements can also be made for the care of a child over 16, if that child is disabled.
-The arrangement is made between the child’s parent with the intention that the arrangement should last for 28 days or more and that it is considered to be a continuous arrangement.
+Private fostering refers to the care of a child under the age of 16 that is made without the involvement of a local authority.
+Private fostering can also be applicable to the care of a child over 16 if that child is disabled.
+Private foster care is arranged between the child’s parent with the intention that the arrangement should last for 28 days or more and that the child should be provided with continuous care.

-Parental consent for private fostering is expected although there are certain circumstances such as an unaccompanied asylum seeker or a trafficked child where young people are able to make their own arrangements.
-One of the common situations involves young people choosing to drift from a friend’s place to another friend’s place, relying on those families for food and shelter.
-It may be that their home life is not working out well for them and they don’t know how to look for support from schools or relevant agencies.
-It helps to know how the law can help.
+When a child is placed into private foster care, parental consent is usually necessary, although there are certain circumstances where young people can make their own arrangements.
+For example, they might be an unaccompanied asylum seeker.
+Often, young people will drift from one friend’s place to another, relying on those families for food and shelter.
+It may be that their home life is not working out for them, and they don’t know how to look for support from schools or relevant agencies.
+That's why it helps to understand how the law can help.
 If you are aware of a child in need of assistance, notify children’s social care.

-A privately fostered child can be vulnerable which is why the National Minimum Standards for Private Fostering 2005 were established to allow the local authority to assess private carers.
-Prior to this, there was no requirement for anyone to check up on the welfare of a child in such a situation.
-The National Minimum Standards guidelines set out the role of the local authority in private fostering which is to ensure that the arrangement safeguards the child.
+Often, privately fostered children can be vulnerable.
+As a result, the National Minimum Standards for Private Fostering were established in 2005 to allow the local authority to assess private carers.
+Before this, there was no requirement for anyone to check up on the welfare of a child in private foster care.
+The National Minimum Standards guidelines set out the role of the local authority in private fostering, which is to ensure that there are adequate safeguards in place to protect the child.

 Parents and carers should notify the local authority when a private fostering arrangement is made.
-Even though the local authority is not involved in the parent’s decision to place the child with a private carer, it is responsible to make sure that the new home meets the needs of the child.
+Even though the local authority is not involved in the parent’s decision for the child to stay with a private carer, they are responsible for ensuring their new home meets the needs of the child.

 In private fostering, the parent or the person with parental responsibility is the one who makes any decisions about the child even though the child is not living with them.
 The parent may delegate some decisions to the private foster carer.
-It makes daily life easier if the fostering parent can decide on immunisations, visits to the doctor or dentist, and school trips without consulting the parent.
-However, if the parent decides to override the decision that was made, he or she can do so.
+It makes daily life easier if the fostering carer can decide on immunisations, visits to the doctor or dentist, and school trips without consulting the parent.
+However, if the parent wants to override any of the decisions the foster carer makes, they can do so.

 Thinking of fostering?